Selena Gomez May Need A ‘Life-Saving Kidney Transplant,’ According To A New Report

 Selena Gomez “needs to pray, and peace will come to her,” her uncle, Artemis Arzola, explained to Radar Online on January 27.
 “Nobody famous can help her — only God.”

-The report also suggested that Selena Gomez, who reportedly spent several weeks in a treatment center last year, may need a life-saving kidney transplant due to her ongoing struggles with Lupus.
+The report also suggested that Selena Gomez, who reportedly spent several weeks in a treatment center last year, may need a life-saving kidney transplant due to her ongoing struggles with lupus.

-Selena Gomez went public with her Lupus struggles years ago but according to her uncle, she was “very sick” just six months ago.
+Selena Gomez went public with her lupus struggles years ago but according to her uncle, she was “very sick” just six months ago.

-“[Selena Gomez] is young.
+“Selena’s young.
 I know the temptations are there in Hollywood to go out and have a good time, but she needs to stop that and look after herself,” added Arzola.
 “Her illness wears her body out, even with the drugs she takes.
 She needs to take her health seriously — now more than ever!”

 Selena Gomez’s aunt, Sofia, who is also battling lupus, reportedly counsels the 24-year-old singer and actress by text.

-“[Selena Gomez] wanted to keep [her diagnosis] a secret, but she was very sick six months ago,” Sofia told Radar Online.
+“She wanted to keep [her diagnosis] a secret, but she was very sick six months ago,” Sofia told Radar Online.
 “The lupus has hospitalized her twice.”

 Selena Gomez first entered treatment years ago and because her fans were unaware of her struggles with Lupus, rumors regarding her potential drug use swirled.
 Then, after she left treatment, Gomez set the record straight and revealed that despite the reports claiming she was in rehab treating an addiction to drugs, she was actually dealing with a health crisis.